bmuller/bmuller.wtf/content/investing.md

       type: fund
 ---

-I'm an active angel investor, advisor, and venture fund LP.
+In addition to my investor affiliation with [Black Jays](https://blackjays.vc), I'm an active angel investor and startup advisor.

 ## Direct